archiejs/archiejs-docs/modules.md

 #### One function module - does nothhing

-We will create a very simple module which does not provide or consume any service (can be a function, an object or even a primitive).
+We will create a very simple module which does not provide or consume any service.

 modules/theModuleName/index.js
 ```